 Drivers License Suspension

 Most of us view driving as a necessity.
-Regardless of whether this view is correct, driving is not a right.
-Driving is a privilege, one which the state may deprive you of.
-There are a number of violations which may lead to License Suspensions for a certain period of time.
+Regardless of this view, driving is not a right under the law.
+Instead, it is a privilege, one which the state may deprive you of.
+There are a number of violations which may lead to License Suspensions.
 If the state of Pennsylvania has informed you via PennDOT that your driving privileges are being suspended, the time to act is now.
 Call The Law Offices of Greg Prosmushkin, P.C. to discuss your options with one of our attorneys.

 Why Is My License Being Suspended?